Combined Pill: The FPA Guide

 • If you vomit within 3 hours of taking a pill, it won’t have been absorbed by your body, so it’s as if you hadn’t taken it.
 You’ll still be protected from pregnancy as long as no more pills are missed.

-• If you continue to be sick, seek advice.
+• If you continue to be sick, get advice from a doctor, nurse or pharmacist.

 • If you have very severe diarrhoea lasting for 24 hours or more, this may make the pill less effective.
-Keep taking your pill at the normal time but treat each day that you have severe diarrhoea as if you’d missed a pill.
+Keep taking your pill at the normal time but treat each day of severe diarrhoea as if you’d missed a pill.

 See Missed or late pills: an easy guide below.